 316. SCIENCE OF FOOD.
 Fall.
 Credit three (lectures only) or four hours.
 Prerequisite, F.N.
-215 or equivalent, and a college course in organic or biochemistry.
+215 or 217, and a college course in organic chemistry or biochemistry.
 Students who have had limited laboratory experience in comparative foods must register for four hours.
-Misses Hester, Personius, and Donald.
+Misses HESTER, PERSONIUS, and DONALO.

 Lecture, T Th S 9.
 Room 339.

-Laboratory, Th 2-4.
+For students registered for four credit hours, laboratory, Th 2-4.
 Room 358.